Pillar 01

 Across many communities, women and youth remain excluded from governance spaces, limiting their ability to influence policies and decisions that affect their lives.
 Our work responds to this gap by empowering citizens to understand their rights, engage duty bearers, and demand accountable leadership.

 Good governance is inseparable from human rights.
-When institutions are accountable and transparent, communities are safer, services improve, and trust between citizens and leaders is restored.
+When institutions are accountable and transparent, communities are safer, services improve, and trust is restored.

-Safe Steps Foundation Kenya promotes accountability and the rule of law by:
+Promoting accountability, transparency, and the rule of law

 Supporting civic awareness and rights education